 All areas refreshed their plans in 2021 and we have reviewed our focus for 2022 to continue to tackle the virus with particular emphasis on the disproportionate impact of inequalities.
 COVID vaccination inequalities plan will direct the different Contain measures for different geographical areas and the diverse community groups.
 As the national restrictions are being lifted, we continue to work to keep settings safe, manage outbreaks and protect the most vulnerable.

 Provide an overview of the key proactive and reactive control measures in place across priority and high-risk settings in Salford, including care homes, schools, businesses, locations, places and communities.

 Our approach has been co-designed with sector, organisational and community leaders.
 At all times and in all settings, risk assessments along with local public health advice are at the core of our response.
 Set out in sections three and four of the plan, we have developed setting specific standard operating procedures (SOPs) to support our end-to-end response from safe operating and opening, first reports of suspect symptoms, arranging tests, support for individuals and settings if a positive test result is reported, including health protection and infection control measures, to ongoing support for specific settings and community.

 Support vulnerable people across the city.

 The Spirit of Salford helpline was established in the very first days of the pandemic and co-ordinates our humanitarian support to vulnerable people across the city, including where necessary to provide local support to those on the government’s shielded list.
-We are reviewing how the helpline will continue to support vulnerable people during the next phase of the pandemic, alongside our core services in the city and the army of volunteers that have come forward to support people in the city.
+The helpline has continued to support vulnerable people during waves of the pandemic, alongside our core services in the city and the army of volunteers that have come forward to support people in the city.
 Arrangements are set out in section five of this plan.